RL-WFU/OARL_DDPG/README.md

 To enable/disable the OARL defense mechanism see defaults.json.
 Ensure test_config:OARL=true Specific OARL detection model paths and other OARL parameters should be controlled via the specific config file, or through command line arguments.

+Implementation of attacks are done in robust_ddpg.py Implementation of OARL agent is in deep_rl/agent/BaseAgent.py

 ## Reference